 - Cayenne pepper powder – similar to red pepper flakes, but you can throw this in the food processor and grind it down to a powdered form.

-- Hot sauces – did you know some of the main hot sauce brands use cayenne peppers to make there sauce?
+- Homemade hot sauce – did you know some of the main hot sauce brands use cayenne peppers to make there sauce?
 I also put that sh** on everything!

 - Spicy ketchup – cook down the peppers with some garlic and brown sugar, then add ketchup to the pot and let cook on low heat for around 2-3 hours

-- Pizza toppings – I chop up cayenne peppers and add the slices to my pizza along with some fresh basil – so good!
+- Pizza toppings – I chop up cayenne peppers and add the slices to my pizza along with some freshly pruned basil – so good!

 - Keeping animals out of the garden – a lot of animals are NOT fans of sniffing cayenne pepper (neither would I!), so sprinkling it around your garden can help keep away squirrels, deer, rabbits, and more!